Getting Started in the Alpaca Business

 whether or not the alpacas exhibit good fleece

 and conformation traits.
-At Northwest Alpacas, Fred and myself spend a
+At Northwest Alpacas, Steve and myself spend a

 lot of time educating our clients as to what they should look for in their

 breeding stock.
 You can call us anytime and start the conversation about

 what kind of stock will best suit your plans for the alpaca business, or